-5. Income tax relating to other comprehensive income that will not be reclassified the should be included the amount of income tax relating to components of other comprehensive income that will not be reclassified when the Statement of comprehensive income is presented in gross terms relating to income tax.
+5. Income tax relating to other comprehensive income that will not be reclassified

+It should be included the amount of income tax relating to components of other comprehensive income that will not be reclassified when the Statement of comprehensive income is presented in gross terms relating to income tax.

 II.II.
-Other comprehensive income that will be reclassified to profit or loss
+Other comprehensive income that will be reclassified to profit or loss (see illustrative example after II.II.7 for accounting treatment)